 Communicating with co-owners via e-mail

 The Michigan Nonprofit Corporation Act was amended in 2015 to permit nonprofit corporations, including condominium associations, to communicate with members via electronic means based upon member consent.
 Senate Bill 914 would update the Michigan Condominium Act to clarify that condominium associations can communicate with co-owners via e-mail or other electronic means when amending condominium documents.
-The Michigan Condominium Act currently requires condominium document amendments to be delivered to co-owners, but does not specify what manner of delivery is acceptable.
+The Michigan Condominium Act currently requires condominium document amendments to be delivered to the co-owners, but does not specify what manner of delivery is acceptable.
 Codifying the ability to transmit large condominium document amendments to co-owners via electronic means may save some condominium associations thousands of dollars in postage and copying.
-Condominium associations would still be required to deliver proposed amendments to the condominium documents via hand delivery or by first class mail if a co-owner did not provide an e-mail address to the condominium association.
+Condominium associations would still be required to deliver proposed amendments to the condominium documents via hand delivery or by first-class mail if a co-owner did not provide an e-mail address to the condominium association.

 The board of directors of a condominium association would be allowed to make decisions based on a majority vote that occurred via e-mail